More about: 4 Best Day Trips to Amalfi Coast from Rome

 The Amalfi Coast always has something to delight its visitors, with the possible exception of winter (around November to March), when it is often cold, wet and lacks its usual atmosphere but still worth a fleeting visit to see the great sights.

-September and October are ideal months to experience the coast as the heat is still optimal but not in the extreme (making it more suitable for outdoor activities such as hiking), and the cities are still lively but with much lower prices.
+September and October are ideal months to see the coast as the heat is still optimal but not in the extreme (making it more suitable for outdoor activities such as hiking), and the cities are still lively but with much lower prices.